getzep/docs.getzep.com/docs/deployment/config.md

 ### LLMs

 See the [LLM Configuration](llm_config.md) for more information on configuring LLMs.

+!!! info "Anthropic does not support embeddings"

+    If configuring Zep to use the Anthropic LLM service, you must configure Zep to use the local embeddings service.

 | Config Key                                  | Environment Variable                            | Default                                                      |
 |---------------------------------------------|-------------------------------------------------|--------------------------------------------------------------|